 Working in the comfort of your home used to be a privilege.
 While working from home is not new, more people got to experience it last year.
-As we embark on this “new normal” of working remotely, one thing is sure; this trend will continue.
+As we embark on this “new normal” of working remotely, the future work.
+One thing is sure; this trend will continue.

 Embracing the New Way

 A study predicts that by 2025, an estimated 70% of the workforce will report remotely.